mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Reward: Cr500/week
 Description: The wreck of an old 800-ton freighter, the Mirabel, is in orbit.
-The jump drives and other key components have already been stripped but there are still thousands of kilometres of fibre-optic cabling, superconductive power cables, jump gridding, computer terminals and other salvageable parts.
+The jump drives and other key components have already been stripped but there are still thousands of kilometers of fibre-optic cabling, superconductive power cables, jump gridding, computer terminals and other salvageable parts.
 The ship lacks life support, gravity and power;
 here is a vacc suit and a crowbar, salvage what you can.
 Oh, the ship will